 This 450-acre nature center, located near Albany, is a popular winter destination for thousands of New Yorkers.
 Hike, snowshoe, or ski through snowy fields filled with local wildlife.
 Surrounded by towering trees and icy streams, Five Rivers is an easy and accessible hike.

 A sunny winter day is perfect for a hike around the picturesque Mohonk Mountain House on Lake Mohonk, just 90 miles north of NYC.
-Designated a National Historic Landmark in 1986, this historic resort sits on 2,200 acres of landscaped meadows, adjacent to the Mohonk Preserve—a 7,000-acre expanse of mountain terrain.
-40 miles of hiking trails through forests, cliffs, streams, and ponds provide cascading views of the Catskill Mountains.
+Designated a National Historic Landmark in 1986, this resort sits on 2,200 acres of landscaped meadows, adjacent to the Mohonk Preserve—an 8,000-acre expanse of mountain terrain.
+Forty miles of hiking trails through forests, cliffs, streams, and ponds provide cascading views of the Catskill Mountains.

 City-dwellers don't have to go far for a beautifully scenic winter hike!
 800 acres of trees, meadows, streams, and ponds, all surrounded by the beautiful architecture of New York City.
 Hike the park's paved paths for an easy trek, or surround yourself with nature in the park's 90-acre North Woods or 38-acre Ramble.

 Mashomack Preserve, Shelter Island (Long Island)